baker-fi/bakerfi-contracts/doc/core/governance/BPie.md

 ## BPie

-Baker Pie , the BakerFi Governance ERC-20 Token
+_Baker Pie , the BakerFi Governance ERC-20 Token

+500M Total Supply

-No Taxes and no Bullshit
+No Taxes and no Bullshit_

 ### constructor